pawelmat142/StageArt/README.md

 ## Overview

-StageArt (Book Agency) is a prototype web application designed to streamline the process of connecting event organizers with artists.
+StageArt is a prototype web application designed to streamline the process of connecting event organizers with artists.
 The platform simplifies the discovery, booking, and management of artist engagements, enabling seamless collaboration between users.
 With its intuitive interface, StageArt helps users focus on creating memorable events while minimizing administrative tasks.

 **Demo:** [http://130.162.34.50:8003/](http://130.162.34.50:8003/)